FRosner/cluster-broccoli/README.md

 - CouchDB 1.6 (persistence layer)
 - Cluster Broccoli Nomad Job + Docker Image (for running the Play application)

+#### Distributed Application Server

+Broccoli needs to run as a single instance.
+It is neither supported to run multiple Broccoli instances sharing the same instance storage, nor running Broccoli in distributed mode because it uses a [local cache](http://www.ehcache.org/) to store the session IDs.

 ### Using the Production Docker Image

 If you only need an image to run the Broccoli distribution, go with the JRE based [production-ready image](https://hub.docker.com/r/frosner/cluster-broccoli/).